exercism/c/docs/CONTRIBUTING.md

 On a Mac you can install the package `clang-format` using [Homebrew][].

 clang-format can be run on all files by executing `format.sh`.
-To manually run it on a single file, you can execute the following from the same location as the `.clang-format` file:
+To manually run it on a single file, you can execute the following:

 ```bash
 clang-format -i $(file)